 Q3: What value should be submitted in the “TypeOfDiagnosis” field for the CreateClientDiagnosis operation?

 Ans: When submitting the initial diagnosis for an Admission the expected value is “Admission”.
-Any subsequent diagnosis change for a given client/admission should be submitted through CreateClientDiagnosis with a diagnosis type of “Update”.
+Any subsequent diagnosis change for a given client’s same episode should be submitted through CreateClientDiagnosis with a diagnosis type of “Update”.

 Q4: When do I use the “UpdateClientDiagnosis” operation?

 Ans: The “UpdateClientDiagnosis” operation should be used to overwrite an existing diagnosis submission.
-This operation should only be used to correct and update a previously submitted diagnosis.
+This operation should only be used to correct a previously submitted diagnosis.
 Please note the original submission will be overwritten, as such all values, must be resubmitted through this operation, including corrections.
-Lastly, please note the originally submitted DateOfDiagnosis cannot be changed/updated and must be resubmitted.
+Lastly, please note the originally submitted DateOfDiagnosis cannot be changed/updated through Update operation.